minio/docs/source/reference/minio-mc/mc-idp-ldap-policy-detach.rst

 .. mc-cmd:: ALIAS
    :required:

-   The :ref:`alias <alias>` of the MinIO deployment with the entity for which to attach a policy.
+   The :ref:`alias <alias>` of the MinIO deployment with the entity from which to detach a policy.

    For example:

    .. code-block:: none

-      mc idp ldap policy detach myminio
+         mc idp ldap policy detach myminio                                                  \
+                                   userpolicy                                               \
+                                   --user='uid=bobfisher,ou=people,ou=hwengg,dc=min,dc=io'

 Example